 I have thoroughly enjoyed my time at Imperial so far and boy, do the years fly by.
 Meeting new people, facing new challenges as well as setting and achieving new goals each year has bought with it its own challenges and opportunities; but the support, community nature and great company makes it much more than just bearable - not to mention the privilege of having a campus at South Ken and living student life amongst the hustle and bustle of central London!

--by Gurneet Brar, 4th year medical student at Imperial College London, Faculty of Medicine
+-by Gurneet, studying medicine in the UK as a 4th year medical student at Imperial College London, Faculty of Medicine

 Hey, I’m Rasha and I’m a first-year medical student at Imperial College London: it feels surreal just saying these words.
 As cheesy as it sounds, it is a dream come true and for many of you reading this, if there’s one thing you should know, it’s that if you put your mind to it, persevere, and work hard, there’s virtually nothing stopping you from being able to achieve your goals.
 Hours of preparation for the BMAT, multiple gruelling interviews, 4,000 carefully chosen characters: all this and I’ve only begun describing my very long, very demanding but ultimately very rewarding journey into medical school.
 The sheer elation you feel however, when you receive that letter of acceptance, stands incomparable and as no student treads the exact same path into Medicine, it’s up to you how you personalise your experiences and effectively communicate them, all while showing that you’re in it for the long run.

--by Rasha Rashid, current medical student at Imperial College, London
+-by Rasha, current medical student in the UK, at Imperial College, London